rust-lang/rustc-dev-guide/src/about-this-guide.md

 please see the corresponding [subsection on writing documentation in this guide].

 [subsection on writing documentation in this guide]: contributing.md#contributing-to-rustc-dev-guide

-> “‘All conditioned things are impermanent’ —
-> when one sees this with wisdom, one turns away from suffering.”
-> _The Dhammapada, verse 277_

 ## Other places to find information